Chivalry & Sorcery Sourcebook 2: Contents

+Publication history

+After the publication of the first fantasy role-playing game, Dungeons & Dragons in 1974, many rival game systems soon appeared in the market, including Tunnels & Trolls, White Bear and Red Moon, and in 1977, FGU's complex Chivalry & Sorcery.
+The following year, FGU followed up with Chivalry & Sorcery Sourcebook.
+This was followed by Chivalry & Sorcery Sourcebook 2 in 1981, a 52-page softcover book designed by Wes Ives, Phillip McGregor, and Edward E. Simbalist, with cover art by Bob Charrette, and interior art by Mike Gilbert.

 Reception

-Ronald Pehr reviewed Chivalry & Sorcery Sourcebook 2 in The Space Gamer No. 48.
-Pehr commented that "Any dissatisfaction with Sourcebook 2 is a mere quibble.
+In Issue 48 of The Space Gamer Ronald Pehr commented "Any dissatisfaction with Sourcebook 2 is a mere quibble.
 If you play C&S, Sourcebook 2 will markedly enhance your game.
 If you don't, it has limited utility."

-Patrick Amory reviewed C&S Sourcebook II for Different Worlds magazine and stated that "The Sourcebook II is, unlike the Sourcebook, of use only to C&S GMs, to whom it could prove very useful despite its relatively steep price [...]
+In Issue 22 of Different Worlds, Patrick Amory noted "The Sourcebook 2 is, unlike the Sourcebook, of use only to C&S GMs, to whom it could prove very useful despite its relatively steep price [...]
 I have found it very handy, but its predecessor is far superior."

+In Issue 26 of Abyss, Eric Olson especially liked the sections on locks and strategic mass combat.
+Olson concluded, "Standing on its own, the book is very useful.
+If you have C&S it can really be valuable."